 - Language and Culture.
 This survey course will explore the culture and communities of minority students.
 Discussion topics include the role of biculturalism, cultural transmission, acculturation, and assimilation in language development.

 - Applied Field Research.
 Graduate students will spend time working in actual classrooms and identify a particular problem of interest to them.
 They will then complete a research project based on this field work.

 Assignments are likely to include readings, research papers and projects, situational exercises, and presentations.
 Students should also be prepared to commit a significant number of hours to classroom observation and field research courses.
 Depending on the program’s specific requirements, students may then be expected to complete a capstone project with this research to demonstrate their ability to apply the concepts and principles they have learned throughout the program in a practical setting.

 Graduates with a master’s degree in teaching ESL are equipped with the necessary problem-solving, analytical, and instructional skills to be effective leaders in the classroom.
 Other career opportunities may be found in education administration, curriculum development, or child care.
 These jobs will mostly be found at schools, both public and private.
 However, other openings with private companies may also be available.
 For those working in public K-12 schools, all states require teacher certification, which may or may not be incorporated into the master’s degree curriculum.

 According to the U.S. Bureau of Labor Statistics, the demand for adult literacy teachers is expected to increase by 15% from 2010 to 2020.
 This is on pace with the 14% growth expected for all occupations over this time period.
-Adult literacy teachers earned a median annual wage of $46,530 in 2010.
+Adult literacy teachers earned a median annual wage of $46,530.
 Elementary and secondary schools were the largest employers of ESL teachers, followed by junior colleges.
 However, note that starting salaries and job openings can vary based on location, level of work experience, education, the specific employer, and the general economic climate.